 - 1 tablespoon soy sauce (or wheat-free tamari)

-- 1-2 teaspoons chili sauce (or 1-2 fresh red or green chilies, minced, OR 1-2 teaspoons dried chili flakes)
+- 1-2 teaspoons chili sauce (or 1 to 2 fresh red or green chilies, minced, or 1 to 2 teaspoons dried chili flakes)

 - For the Vegetables: